-Strategic Alignment
+Strategic Alignment:

-Planned Growth - Task Force recommendations are meant to provide future focused planning and investment certainty for those in agribusiness and agritourism industries.
-Sturgeon County will continue to be a low cost, internationally competitive location to conduct business.
+Planned Growth - The Task Force recommendations and amendments to the Land Use Bylaw are meant to provide future-focused planning and investment certainty for those in agribusiness and agritourism industries.
+Sturgeon County desires to be a low-cost, internationally competitive location to conduct business.

-Collaborative Governance - Having community members engaged in the Task Force showcases a collaborative and transparent approach to governance while still providing for Council authority and decision-making.
+Collaborative Governance - Having community members engaged in the Task Force showcases a collaborative and transparent approach to governance while retaining Council authority and decision-making.
 Resident engagement in policy formation was a key facet of the process.

 Organizational Excellence - The Task Force's report is designed to position the municipality well into the future, to proactively respond to opportunities and challenges.
+The proposed land use bylaw amendments attempt to apply the Task Force's recommendations while reflecting the public opinion expressed at the first Public Hearing.